GeekyGhost/S42-CutFlow/README.md

 Workflows are being tweaked, audio editing nodes are coming also.
 Bringing all my tools to this one suite.

-**42 core + 11 expanded = 53 nodes for professional video editing within ComfyUI's node graph.** CapCut-class editing power with zero GPU model dependencies.
+**42 core + 11 expanded = 53 nodes for professional video editing within ComfyUI's node graph.
+Massive editing power with zero GPU model dependencies.
 Trim, split, speed ramp, filter, color grade, overlay text, picture-in-picture, stabilize, beat-sync, transitions, background removal, multi-layer compositing, and LTX 2.3 bridge utilities — all within your ComfyUI workflow.

 > **DON'T PANIC** — Every node works on standard ComfyUI IMAGE batches.
 Connect to any video loader (VHS/GGF) and any video output node.
 No special formats, no VRAM pressure.
 Your towel is optional but recommended.